navi-language/website/learn.md

 }
 ```

 There is no multi-line comment in Navi.
-If you want write a multi-line comment, just use `//` for each line.
+If you want to write a multi-line comment, just use `//` for each line.

 ## Doc Comments